Sjors/nado-book/taproot/schnorr-libsecp256k1.md

 Right.
 Now there is two ways to go about that.
 You can have a library sitting on your computer already, and then software can say, "Let me just see if I can find that library and I'll use that."
 Then your download gets smaller.
 But the problem is that libraries change and so you don't want to be surprised about what's on the computer, especially with cryptographic stuff.
 And even if you include in the download, you can be surprised by what happens to the library because somebody else is maintaining that library and if you're not paying attention to what that other person is doing, they might break something very bad.

 Aaron Van Wirdum:
 Right.
-So in the case of, let's stick to Bitcoin 19, Bitcoin Core 19.
+So in the case of, let's stick to Bitcoin Core 19.

 Sjors Provoost:
 Well, in this case maybe take an older one because I think it was Bitcoin Core 0.8 or something.